Pista (Pistachios) During Pregnancy: Benefits, Safety, and Risks

-It is considered safe to eat pistachios in moderation during pregnancy.
+Many moms-to-be often wonder, “is pista good for pregnancy” when planning their diet, and the good news is that pistachios are generally considered safe to eat in moderation during pregnancy.
 Eating too many of them during pregnancy might result in certain side-effects.
 This is why it should be consumed in moderation.
-There are plenty of nutritious benefits that this nut offers, and knowing about it will help you include it in your pregnancy diet the right way.
+There are plenty of nutritious benefits that this nut offers, and knowing about it will help you include it in your pregnancy diet the right way (1).

 The Nutritional Value of Pistachios

 Despite being a rich source of energy, pistachios are low in calories and pack a punch with other nutrients.
-Here is the nutritional value of 30 gm pistas:
+Here is the nutritional value of 30 g pistas (2):

 One serving of pistachios can fulfil almost all your daily requirements of iron, calcium, folate, and potassium when pregnant.
 These are all essential for the growth and development of your baby, while in the womb.
 The benefits of consuming pistachios while pregnant are: